This document explains in technical details how Hereditas ensures that your data is protected.

 Each Hereditas box also contains an

-_index file, which is encrypted using the same key as the data, and a unique 12-bytes IV stored at the beginning of the file.
+_index file, which is encrypted just like each data file.
+The file’s key is 256-bit, unique and randomly-generated, and it’s wrapped with the master key.
+The wrapped key and the random, unique 12-byte IV are stored at the beginning of the file.

 When in cleartext, the index file is a JSON document that contains the original file name, the id of the object stored in the Hereditas box, the authentication tag (as returned by AES-GCM), and a few more details.
 For more information on the index file, see the Index file article in the advanced section.

-The data is encrypted using a key derived from the user passphrase and the application token.
+The master key is itself derived from the user passphrase and the application token.